Weighted blade arrangements and the positive tropical Grassmannian: Introduction

+One of the novelties of embedding the positive tropical Grassmannian into the space of matroidal weighted blade arrangements is the following: rather than taking a discrete set of heights over the vertices of a polytope and projecting down the lower envelope of the convex hull of the heights in the standard way, one realizes matroid subdivisions as certain weighted collections of polyhedral cones, subject to the positivity and mutual orthogonality constraints which we prove in this paper in the case of positroids.
+This approach automatically removes the lineality space, for regular subdivisions.
+In sum, our approach suggests the possibility of extending our results to the context of polypositroids \cite{LamPostnikov2018}, and beyond, to generalized permutohedra.

-Indeed, taking weighted arrangements of blades of all cyclic orders one encounters novel incidence relations of quasi-shuffle type.
-The corresponding linear relations among their indicator functions were studied in \cite{EarlyBlades}.
+Indeed, taking weighted arrangements of blades of all cyclic orders one will encounter novel linear relations of quasi-shuffle type among their indicator functions \cite{EarlyBlades}.
 On the other hand, one could study arrangements of multiple copies of a blade with a fixed cyclic order $(1,2,\ldots, n)$.
 This study was initiated in \cite{Early19WeakSeparationMatroidSubdivision}, where it was shown that the set of blade arrangements on the vertices of a hypersimplex $\Delta_{k,n}$ which induce matroidal (in fact positroidal) subdivisions, is in bijection with weakly separated collections of $k$-element subsets of $\{1,\ldots, n\}$.
-We generalize the result from \cite{Early19WeakSeparationMatroidSubdivision}: we show that the set of \textit{weighted} matroidal blade arrangements is isomorphic to the positive tropical Grassmannian (modulo the lineality subspace).
+We generalize the result from \cite{Early19WeakSeparationMatroidSubdivision}: we show that the set of matroidal \textit{weighted} blade arrangements is isomorphic to the positive tropical Grassmannian (modulo the lineality subspace).

-The tropical Grassmannian $\text{Trop } G(k,n)$, introduced by Speyer-Sturmfels in \cite{SpeyerStumfelsTropGrass}, parametrizes tropicalizations of linear spaces, while the Dressian parametrizes all tropical linear spaces.
-These two have so-called positive analogs (for the totally positive Grassmannian see \cite{SpeyerWilliams2003}) which were independently shown to coincide in \cite{arkani2020positive,SpeyerWilliams2020}.